 Risks Of Testosterone Replacement Therapy

-Furthermore, the FDA Drug Safety Communication mandated a warning on all testosterone products stating that there is evidence of increased dangers of heart attack and stroke following testosterone therapy prescription in men .
+Furthermore, the FDA Drug Safety Communication mandated a warning on all testosterone products stating that there is evidence of increased dangers of heart attack and stroke following testosterone therapy prescription in men, as reported by WebMD and the U.S. Food and Drug Administration (FDA) .

 According to experts, the risks of long-term testosterone therapy are shown to aggravate a few specific health conditions, including: